Comprehensive Care for Complex, Non–Healing Wounds

 The Parkland Center for Wound Healing and Hyperbaric Medicine provides comprehensive, specialized care for chronic, non–healing wounds.
 Our advanced technology includes hyperbaric oxygen therapy, which stimulates wound healing and the growth of healthy tissues without the need for surgery.

 You’ll benefit from the combined expertise and collaboration of physicians trained in wound care and hyperbaric therapy and certified wound care nurses.
 We also partner with Healogics, a leader in evidence–based clinical wound healing care that’s affiliated with more than 500 hospitals nationwide.
-In 2016, the Parkland Center for Wound Healing and Hyperbaric Medicine received the prestigious Center of Excellence award for achieving the highest level of quality standards for a fourth year in a row.
+In 2017, the Parkland Center for Wound Healing and Hyperbaric Medicine received the prestigious Center of Excellence award for achieving the highest level of quality standards for a fifth year in a row.
 The award is a result of outstanding clinical and quality outcomes for twelve consecutive months.

 Our multidisciplinary approach to wound care promotes faster recovery, less hospitalization, prevention of prolonged or permanent disability and a high healing rate for complicated wounds.
 With an exceptional success rate of 92% for those who complete the program, Parkland provides life–changing care to our patients.